mstksg/backprop/README.md

 [ad]: http://hackage.haskell.org/package/ad

-Currently up on [hackage][], but more up-to-date documentation is currently rendered [on github pages][docs]!
+Currently up on [hackage][] (with 100% documentation coverage), but more up-to-date documentation is currently rendered [on github pages][docs]!

 [hackage]: http://hackage.haskell.org/package/backprop
 [docs]: https://mstksg.github.io/backprop

 At the moment this project is in **pre-alpha** (*v0.0.1.0*), and is published/put up on Hackage as a call for comments and thoughts.
-Performance was not yet a priority up until this moment, but is now.
+It has 100% documentation coverage at the moment.
+Performance was not yet a priority before this, but will be from now on.
 (Previously, highest priority was API/usability).
 See [the todos section][todos] for more information on what's missing, and how one would be able to contribute!

 [todos]: https://github.com/mstksg/backprop#todo